maribox/install-dependencies/README.md

 No additional prerequisites - the script uses built-in package manager capabilities.

 ## Contributing

+**I need testers!** If you successfully use this script on distributions other than Fedora/RHEL, please let me know by:

+1. Fork the repository
+2. Test the script on your distribution using `--untested` flag
+3. If it works, submit a PR updating the testing status in the README
+4. If it doesn't work, submit a PR with fixes following the patterns below
+5. Include details about what you tested and any issues encountered

+### Adding Support for New Distributions

 1. Fork the repository
 2. Add support for your distribution following the patterns above